B4RTOLO/super-super-heroku-bot/README.md

-# bot-4ever
+# nothing
-BOT USING HEROKU, 24/7!
+BOT USING HEROKU, NOTHING!